Azizus/MyBankAccount2.0/README.md

 ### docker
 ```
 docker-compose up
-Try the app at this url at this URL http://localhost:8080
+Try the app with docker at this url at this URL http://localhost:8080
 ```
 ### swagger2
 ```